How do solar panels work?

 What is a microinverter and why does Firefly use them?

 Traditional string inverters connect all panels in a series.
 If one panel is shaded or underperforming, it drags down the entire string.
-Microinverters eliminate this problem completely.
-Each panel operates independently, producing the maximum possible energy.
-APsystems microinverters also enable real-time monitoring of each individual panel, making it easy to spot and resolve any performance issues.
-They come with a 25-year warranty.
+Microinverters address this problem at the panel level.
+Each panel operates independently, so you get more energy from the same roof.
+Hoymiles and Gietron microinverters also enable real-time monitoring of each individual panel, making it easy to spot and resolve any performance issues.
+Both are backed by 25-year manufacturer warranties.

 What is a solar battery and do I need one?